Elizabeth Taylor

 With Eddie Fisher

-Forgetting about their families, the couple plunged headlong into a whirlwind of passion, ignoring morality and public condemnation.
-Burton showered his queen with jewels, and she gifted him expensive cars and rare works of art.
-Their marriage was very emotional: the spouses were jealous of each other, quarreled intensely, reconciled, and loved to live lavishly.
+Forgetting their families, the couple plunged headlong into a whirlwind of passion, ignoring morality and public condemnation.
+Burton showered his queen with jewels, while she gifted him expensive cars and rare works of art.
+Their marriage was intensely emotional: they were wildly jealous of each other, fought passionately, reconciled dramatically, and loved living lavishly.

 Richard Burton became the main man in Elizabeth Taylor's life